jennaswa/MDAnalysis.github.io/_posts/2024-08-02-gsoc2024_talagayev.md

 ### Code Restructure

-This is also a section that was done throughout the whole project since in the beginning, the code was mainly consisting of functions in one file and this was one of the points that I was glad that my mentors helped me with since the code restructure allowed me to go from a code that was first based upon only function to structure it with classes and then in the end the separate classes were moved into separate files, thus a clear structure of the code was created, where every file was distinctive from the other and had an important purpose and a clear structure
+This is also a section where the work that was done throughout the whole project.
+In the beginning, the code was mainly consisting of functions in one file and this was one of the points that I was glad that my mentors helped me with.
+The code restructure allowed me to go from a code that was first based upon only function to structure it with classes.
+In the end, the separate classes were moved into separate files.
+The benefit of such a structure is that by having each class/function have a single responsibility, the code is divided into small parts, which makes it easier to understand the code and maintain it.

 ### Actions, Testing and Documentation